Relative Sizing: Estimating Without the Pain

 We then move to Fibonacci:

-Relative sizing is a team-based activity.
+Relative sizing is a team activity.
 The collaborative nature of the sizing conversations gives us confidence as it reveals our different assumptions, surfaces hidden risks and builds the shared understanding that turns estimates into reliable forecasts.

 Things to Look Out For